RossoMaguire/youtube-react-hooks/README.md

-Refactoring some class based projects to brush up on React Hooks. 🧿
+Refactoring some class based projects to brush up on React Hooks. 🧿 Also making my own hook called useVideos alongside the usual primitives.

 This one using the YouTube API. 💥